recp/AssetKit/README.md

 Currently tests are implemented for Autotools (make check), there is separate repo for storing test models to avoid increase repo size: http://github.com/recp/sample-models .
 By running `build-deps.sh`, `git submodule update --init --recursive` command will be executed and all sample models will be fecthed for testing into `assetkit/test` folder

 `make check` uses this repo samples to test.

-# Notes
-- Actual README and documents for how to use this will be written after first version
-- I'm working hard to finish this lib, I'll update README when finished, for now <b>DON'T USE THIS LIB UNTIL FINISHED</b>